binkley/homebrewery-files/witch.md

 - **Produce Flame** <br>
   Conjure fire for light or attack.
-  A bit of flame for hearth or hex
+  A bit of flame for hearth or hex.

 - **Thaumaturgy** <br>
   Dramatic presence: booming voice, flickering flame, tremors, or opened doors.
-  A flair for storytelling, and demonstrate why one should respect a _Witch_.
+  A flair for storytelling, and a reason to respect a Witch.
   _Druidcraft_, _Elementalism_, and _Thaumaturgy_ are of a kin.